Mode

 Financial Support

 This project is funded for reasonable research expenses.
 Additionally, a living allowance scholarship of $47,000 per annum is available to Australian and New Zealand citizens, and permanent residents of Australia, including permanent humanitarian visa holders.
 A four-year Project Expenses and Development package of $13,000 per annum is also provided.
 A fee-offset or waiver for the standard term of the program is also included.
-Australian Aboriginal and/or Torres Strait Islander applicants will be eligible to receive an increased stipend rate of $50,291 per annum.
+Australian Aboriginal and/or Torres Strait Islander applicants will be eligible to receive an increased stipend rate of $52,352 per annum (2025 rate).
 For full terms and benefits of the scholarship please refer to our scholarship information.
-International applicants are not invited to apply at this time.

 Eligibility and Selection